Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 2. Cross-correlation energy in boson and fermion fields

-In the context of the above-presented model, one should not confuse the wave (field) of operators of the boson field theory with the wave of probability associated with the wave-function of a boson in the canonical interpretation of quantum mechanics.
+In the above-presented model of the boson field theory, one should not confuse the wave (field) of operators with the wave of probability associated with the wave-function of a boson in the canonical interpretation of quantum mechanics.
 The fields corresponding the field operators (\ref{eq3}) and (\ref{eq4}) are not attributed to the probability amplitude of the wave of probability associated with the wave-function of the boson or antiboson.
 Unlike in quantum mechanics, the generally accepted wave-function of a boson (antiboson) associated with the probability amplitude does not exist up to now.
 The properties of bosons in the boson field theory may be attributed rather to the properties of a wave of operators than the wave of probability of quantum mechanics.
 The Copenhagen (traditional) interpretation (philosophy) of the de Broglie wave associated with a boson (antiboson) as the wave of probability presents a more or less intuitively transparent background for the physical interpretation of quantum mechanics.
 Unfortunately, the physical interpretation of the wave (field) of operators in the boson field theory has not been presented up to now.
-Indeed, in any physical interpretation an operator should be considered rather as a pure mathematical object than a real physical matter.
-It could be mentioned again in this connection that the canonical interpretation of the de Broglie wave using the pure mathematical object (probability) does not solve really the problem of physical interpretation of quantum mechanics.
+Indeed, in any physical interpretation, an operator should be considered rather as a pure mathematical object than a real physical substance.
+It could be mentioned again in this regard that the canonical interpretation of the de Broglie wave using the pure mathematical object (probability) does not solve really the problem of physical interpretation of quantum mechanics.
 The wave of probability is also rather a pure mathematical object than a real physical matter.
-In the above-presented quantum field model, the resonator-like boundaries located infinitely far from any space-time point of the infinite resonator do affect the global field and the field energy at this point instantaneously.
+Notice, the dynamics of the above-considered infinite field of scalar bosons is determined by the Euler-Lagrange equation of motion in the Klein-Gordon-Fock form.
+Unlike in the traditional interpretation of the Klein-Gordon-Fock infinite field of bosons by the quantum field theory, the Klein-Gordon-Fock equation was originally formulated and interpreted by the authors as a {\it{single-particle equation}} analogous to the Schr{\"o}dinger equation.
+In the traditional quantum field theory, the resonator-like boundaries located infinitely far from any spacetime point of the infinite resonator do affect the global field and the field energy at this point instantaneously.
 Movement of the boundaries located infinitely far from a space point does change the resonator modes and modulate the field at this point with zero time-delay, which is associated with infinite velocity of the signal propagation.
-The infinite velocity of the signal in the resonator, which has never been interpreted physically, is incompatible with the Einstein theory of special relativity.
+The infinite velocities of the signals in the resonator, which has never been interpreted physically, is incompatible with the Einstein theory of special relativity.
+Also note that the numbers of particles 1 and 1/2 in the expression ${\varepsilon}_{ \mathbf {k} }=({\mathbf{k}}^2+m^2)^{1/2} (1+1/2)$ [Eq. (\ref{eq5})] could be associated respectively with the whole particle (boson or anti-boson) and the half of the particle.
+Although the half-particles have never been observed experimentally, the energy ${\varepsilon}_{ \mathbf {k} }=({\mathbf{k}}^2+m^2)^{1/2} (1/2)$ of such half-particles in the quantum field theory is usually interpreted as the vacuum energy.